 Kea has an open bug database in GitLab.
 Before opening a new issue, please look and see if someone has already logged the bug you wish to report.
 You may be able to add information to an existing report, or to find a workaround or updated status on the issue that impacts you.
 We also track feature requests in the issue tracker, so please submit feature requests there as well.
 Often it is helpful to first post these requirements on the kea-users mailing list to clarify whether there is already a way to accomplish what you need.

 ISC DHCP’s open bug database migrated to GitLab in March 2019.
 If you previously reported an issue, you may need to re-report it in GitLab.
 You are welcome to log feature requests, but at this point, we are unlikely to add new features to ISC DHCP because of the danger of introducing regression bugs.
 Often it is helpful to post your issue on the dhcp-users mailing list to clarify whether there is already a way to accomplish what you need.

 Community support via our open mailing lists

 BIND 9, Kea DHCP, and ISC DHCP are open source software.
 Community support is available on our public mailing lists: bind-users, dhcp-users, and kea-users.
 We also provide expert professional support for our enterprise users via support subscriptions.
 Please contact us to find out more about purchasing a support contract and contributing to our development work.

-Due to a large ticket backlog and an even larger quantity of incoming spam, we are sometimes slow to respond, especially if a bug is cosmetic or if a feature request is vague or low priority.
+Due to a large ticket backlog and an even larger quantity of incoming spam, we may sometimes be slow to respond, especially if a bug is cosmetic or if a feature request is vague or low-priority.
 However, we truly appreciate and depend on community-submitted bug reports and will address all reports of serious defects.

 Thank you for your support!